Cameron762/Project-1-11/README.md

 - Slide Deck: All complete individual slides

 **DEVELOPMENT**
-- Start by downloading the clean3data to your computer
+- Start by downloading the clean3data.csv to your computer
 - On a coding editor, install all neccessary installations needed to run the code
-- Using pathlib, add a path to call the downloaded data directly to your editor
+- Using pathlib, add a path to call the csv.data directly to your editor
 - Delete unwanted columns and rows using the del function and dropna function
 - create a function that helps automatically graph coordinates, this will be used in our correlation analysis for question 4
 - Sort the data frame for only certain years and save those files to be analyzed